Shopify/hydrogen-v1/docs/components/cartlineprice.md

+---
+url: /api/hydrogen/components/cart/cartlineprice
+title: CartLinePrice
+description: The CartLinePrice component renders a Money component for the cart line merchandise's price or compare at price.
+---

 The `CartLinePrice` component renders a `Money` component for the cart line merchandise's price or compare at price.
 It must be a descendent of a `CartLineProvider` component.